Old Fashioned Carrot Cake with Pineapple

 I have a big family.
-There are 30 of us when we all gather together and we try our best to get together for every holiday and every chance in between holidays.
+There are 30 of us when we all gather together, and we try our best to get together for every holiday and every chance between holidays.
 So, with that being said, you better get in line for this cake–fast.
 Usually, there is not a piece of cake left!
-At times, I am too full from eating a big meal, that I have to hide my piece of cake for later.
+Sometimes, I am so full from eating a big meal that I must hide my piece of cake for later.

 This cake is easy to make and super moist.
 The crushed pineapple and the freshly grated carrots are responsible for the moisture in this cake.

-Cinnamon– I love the taste of cinnamon in this cake.
+- Cinnamon– I love the taste of cinnamon in this cake.
 I also love to smell it as it bakes.
 It adds warm, spicy notes and enhances the overall flavor of the cake.

-Pineapple–If you have never baked a cake with pineapple, don’t be shy.
-You will see and taste the difference immediately.
+- Pineapple–If you have never baked a cake with pineapple, you will immediately see and taste the difference.
 Make sure you are using crushed pineapple.
 It adds moisture and sweetness.

 - Eggs– Use medium to large eggs, and make sure your eggs are at room temperature before using them in the batter.
-This will help for a more even cake.

 - Carrots— This classic carrot cake recipe calls for lots of carrots, of course.
 You need fresh carrots for this recipe.
-They will make a huge difference in the taste.
-It really doesn’t take too much time to grate fresh carrots.
-Hand grate or use a food processor for this step.
+They will make a massive difference in the taste.
+It doesn’t take too much time to grate fresh carrots.
+Use a hand grater, box grater, or food processor for this step.

-Pecans–I like nuts in my carrot cake frosting.
+- Pecans–I like nuts in my carrot cake frosting.
 They add a crunchy texture.
 This is optional.
-If you have a no nut eater, leave them out.
+If you have a “no-nut” eater, leave them out.

 The pineapple and other ingredients will work together to make this cake so moist and delicious and yield an amazing flavor.

-I have made this cake many times, and I always get asked to bring this cake to family gatherings and birthday parties.
+I have made this cake many times and always get asked to bring this cake to family gatherings and birthday parties.
 This cake always shows up at holiday events.
 This recipe is so easy to follow and turns out perfectly every time.

-There is no way around it… you have to use freshly grated carrots.
-DO NOT buy pre-grated carrots thinking this will save you some time and effort… It will make a difference in the taste and texture.
+Buying pre-grated carrots will save time and effort, but fresh carrots will make a difference in the taste and texture.
 Pre-shredded carrots tend to be a little dry, and it only takes a few extra minutes to grate fresh carrots, especially if you have some sort of food grater.
 But, if you don’t have a food grater —no problem— do it by hand.
-Look at this way–you will be getting in a pre-workout and burning a few calories “before” you indulge in this delicious cake!
+Look at it this way–you will be getting in a pre-workout and burning a few calories “before” you indulge in this delicious cake!

 Baking The Cake